HandBrake/HandBrake/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please note, 3rd party library update requests are not required.
+We priodically update these in batches.

 ---